 When we install Git for mac via XCode >=4 command line tools or the Native OS, it points Git to your

 usr/bin directory.
-This is a huge PITA as Git never updates automatically and you’re always dependent on the verison of Git you’ve installed based on the last time you’ve updated XCode command line tools or installed Git locally on your machine.
+This is a huge pita as Git never updates automatically and you’re always dependent on the version of Git you’ve installed based on the last time you’ve updated XCode command line tools or installed Git locally on your machine.
 This is more of a general problem that you would encounter with a lot of other tools too.
 The best practice is to always have

 /usr/local/bin in use before